rlucente-se-jboss/qemu-aarch64/README.md

 # qemu-aarch64
-This simple tutorial helps get an ARMv8 emulated system up and running on either RHEL 8 or OSX.
+This simple tutorial helps get an ARMv8 emulated system up and running on either Fedora 33, RHEL 8, or OSX.

 ## Install QEMU
 Clone this repository to your local host.
 You'll need to install QEMU.
 Once installed, QEMU will place firmware files in `/usr/local/share/qemu` with `.fd` extensions.

-### Install QEMU on OSX
+### Install QEMU on Fedora
-The easiest way to do this is to use [brew](https://brew.sh).
-Once brew is enabled, type the following:
+To install QEMU on Fedora simply use:

-    brew install qemu
+    sudo dnf -y install qemu

 ### Install QEMU on RHEL
 On RHEL, you'll need to register and update the system.
 Edit `setup-rhel8.sh` and set the `USERNAME` and `PASSWORD` to match your [Red Hat Customer Portal](https://access.redhat.com) credentials.